ChengyuanSha/Smart-Alignment/README.md

 Please install all requirements from `requirements.txt`.

-`Figures.py `run the efficiency experiment of bounded DP algorithm VS un-bounded DP.
+`Figures.py `run the `efficiency experiment` of bounded DP algorithm VS un-bounded DP and `comparing optimal scores` of .
-* change `sec_len_divisor` to produce different length DNA.

 `experiments.py` contains all experiments performed by us.